devaru-ai/disaggregated-inference-platform/README.md

 - At 4096 context, throughput saturates at ~158 tok/s by concurrency 64 and KV utilization reaches 99.64% by concurrency 128.
 Beyond this point, additional concurrency no longer improves throughput, indicating a transition into a KV-memory–bound state.

-- At 8192 context, throughput collapses to <1 tok/s with near-zero effective completion rate.
-The system becomes fully constrained by KV cache capacity, making context length the dominant limiting factor over concurrency.
+- At 8192 context, throughput collapses to <1 tok/s and becomes effectively insensitive to additional concurrency.
+KV-cache capacity emerges as the dominant bottleneck.

 ### Hardware Saturation Sweep
 ![Monolithic A100 Llama-3 Benchmarks](plots/report_Monolithic_A100_Meta-Llama-3-8B-Instruct-1.png)

 **Throughput (top left):**
 - At 512 tokens, throughput scales continuously to ~1300 tok/s through concurrency 512, the A100 is not saturated at short contexts and keeps absorbing load.
 - At 4096, throughput plateaus around 240 tok/s by concurrency 64 and stops scaling entirely.
-- At 8192, throughput collapses to ~100 tok/s from the first sweep, indicating immediate KV capacity exhaustion and loss of batching efficiency.
+- At 8192, throughput collapses to ~100 tok/s from the first sweep, suggesting the workload reaches KV-cache limits almost immediately, leaving little opportunity for batching gains.

 **TPOT (top right):**
 - The 4096 curve spikes to ~230ms by concurrency 64 and then stabilizes, marking a clear transition into a memory-bound state.
 - The 512 curve remains below 60ms throughout.
-- At 8192, latency stabilizes immediately at ~120ms, indicating execution is dominated by memory stalls rather than compute.
+- At 8192, latency stabilizes immediately at ~120ms, indicating the workload is increasingly memory-bound rather than compute-bound.

 **KV Cache (bottom left):**
 - At 8192, KV cache hits 100% by concurrency 64 and stays pinned for the entire sweep.